yassine-khadiri/Tokenizer/deployment/SamerV42Token_DEPLOYMENT.md

 2. Scroll down and click "Import tokens"
 3. Enter your token contract address
 4. The "Token Symbol" and "Decimals" should auto-populate
-5. Click "Add Custom Token" then "Import Tokens"
+5. Click "Next" then "Import"

 ## Next Steps